 (i) 28th day of seventh month before balance date.

-(ii) 28th day of third month before balance date.
+(ii) 28th day of the third month before balance date.

-(iii) 28th day of month following balance date.
+(iii) 28th day of the month following balance date.

 |Personal income tax (PIT) rates|

 |Personal income tax (PIT) due dates|